MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-move-reporting-services-role.md

    b.
 On the **Configuration, Configure Operation Manager accounts** page, be sure the Data Reader account is the same account previously used for the report server.

 If you are restoring the original configuration on a new SQL Server reporting services instance, restore the original **ReportServer** and **ReportServerTempDB** databases for SQL Server Reporting services to preserve your custom reports, favorites, schedules from the original reporting services deployment.

-   a.
-Verify the **RSExecRole** is a database role with the report server database and temporary database. **RSExecRole** must have **select, insert, update, delete, and reference** permissions in the report server database tables, and **execute** permissions on the stored procedures.
+1. Verify the **RSExecRole** is a database role with the report server database and temporary database. **RSExecRole** must have **select, insert, update, delete, and reference** permissions in the report server database tables, and **execute** permissions on the stored procedures.
-   b.
-On the new Reporting Services server, open **Report Services Configuration Tool** and connect to the new instance.
+2. On the new Reporting Services server, open **Report Services Configuration Tool** and connect to the new instance.
 Select the original report server database and click **Apply**.
-   c.
-Restore the encryption keys you backed up in step 2.
+3. Restore the encryption keys you backed up earlier.
 For more information, see [SSRS Encryption Keys - Back Up and Restore Encryption Keys](https://docs.microsoft.com/sql/reporting-services/install-windows/ssrs-encryption-keys-back-up-and-restore-encryption-keys).

 After completing the installation and post-configuration steps, perform the following to confirm Operations Manager reporting is working correctly.